From real-time calibrations to smart HV tuning for FAIR: Results

 The learned dependencies can be used both for the fast prediction of calibration constants and for optimizing detector settings to achieve more stable performance, for example, constant calibration values.
 Since the input features include detector settings such as high voltage (HV), the network can be reversed to infer optimal HV values given the remaining inputs and a desired calibration factor.
 To address the fact that HADES beam time data were taken with nearly constant HV, we acquired additional cosmic-ray data with manually varied settings.
-Using these data, together with the new approaches of trainable normalization and smart HV propagation within the network, we fine-tuned the model pre-trained on beam-time data.
-During fine-tuning, we froze the majority of the network weights that stand before the inserted HV layer, ensuring that only the corresponding dependencies were adjusted.
+Using the new approaches of trainable normalization and HV input propagation through the network, we fine-tuned the model on the cosmic-ray data after pre-training it on the beam-time dataset.
+During fine-tuning, we froze the majority of the network weights up to the middle of the network, before the newly inserted HV layer.
+This ensures that only the corresponding dependencies that focus on the high voltage and its correlations with other features were adjusted.

 After the learned HV-related weights were frozen, the network was applied back to the beam-time data with artificially modified HV values.
 The resulting dependencies from fine-tuning on cosmic data and testing on beam time data are shown in Fig.~\ref{Fig:hvInference}.
 The two sets of correlations are in good agreement, demonstrating the possibility of merging significantly different datasets, where one parameter mostly fluctuates in one dataset and others mostly in another.
 At this stage, reversing the network to infer HV settings is straightforward.
 In real-time operation, with automatically tuned HV values, the required dataset will be constructed automatically, further improving the quality of the learned cross-dependencies with high voltage.